axsh/vnet-bootstrap/README.md

 Start out by installing to vm1 only.
 In theory, this step should not be necessary, however, the VMs share the same cache directories and clobber each other the first pass through, so let one machine get everything in order.
-The scripts should be changed to use locks and be more careful.
+(TODO: The scripts should be changed to use locks and be more careful.)
 Anyway, one VM should work OK and take about 10 minutes.

+Warning: You really must wait until vm1 is finished.
+You can check progress (or problems) with "tail -f log1".
+"./vm1/vnetscript-shortcut.sh itests_env_setup" gives another useful
+view of progress.

 ## Bootstraping and running a test: